 The Bear Center is home to our four ambassador black bears living in a 2.5 acre naturally forested enclosure with a pond and waterfalls.
 The bears forage on a variety of wild foods in the enclosure.
 The bear enclosure is a model for how captive bears live as natural a life as possible.
 Our staff and bear educators care for and work with the bears in many ways to enrich their lives.

 The bears can be viewed from the inside viewing windows or the outdoor viewing balcony-both offer an excellent view of the pond and waterfall area that the bears frequent.
 People watch their interactions as they play, forage, swim, scent-mark, vocalize, climb trees, hibernate, and just be bears.
 Be sure to participate in one of our hourly behind-the-scene tours for an up close view of one or more of our Ambassador bears.
-In the process, these ambassador bears give viewers insights into the behavior of black bears that most could not see elsewhere.
+In the process, these ambassador bears give viewers insights into the behavior of black bears that most could not be seen elsewhere.

 Learn about trees, plants, wild bear foods, bear and animal sign while taking a casual walk on our quarter-mile interpretive nature trails.
 Trails are self-guided.